"The day will come when our Republic will be an impossibility because wealth

-O. Private property shall not be taken for public use, without just compensation, and private property taken for uses with a private benefit component, such as residential, retail, or sports facility use, shall be compensated at not less than twice the duly assessed value of the property at the time it is taken.
+O. Private property shall not be taken for public use, without just compensation, and private property taken for uses with a private benefit component, such as residential, retail, or sports facility use, of more than one tenth of the area or volume of the property, shall be compensated at not less than twice the duly assessed value of the property at the time it is taken.

 P. Excessive bail shall not be required, nor excessive fines imposed, nor cruel and unusual punishments inflicted.